What You Need to Know: Public Health and Safety

 - Individuals who meet the criteria for close contacts may be released from quarantine after 10 days if they have no symptoms during the 10-day period, receive a negative RT-PCR test result on day 6-7 and follow all safety measures — including daily symptom monitoring — through day 14.

-- Supervisors and WVU Medical Management will work with employees on procedures for quarantine and return to work guidance.
+- Supervisors and Shared Services will work with employees on procedures for quarantine and return to work guidance.

 Student and Employee Accommodations

 - According to the CDC, older adults and individuals with underlying conditions may have a higher risk for COVID-19 infection.